denalddemirxhiu/ViewFlipper/README.md

 | void startFlipping()                   | starts a timer to flip through contained views                                                            |
 | void stopFlipping()                    | stops the flipping of the child views                                                                     |

-### Useful methods that are used with ViewFlipper but part of ViewAnimator
+#### Useful methods that are used with ViewFlipper but are part of ViewAnimator

 | Method                                       | Use                                                                                  |
 |----------------------------------------------|--------------------------------------------------------------------------------------|